Adopt a Highway

-In 1987 the Arkansas State Highway and Transportation Department (AHTD) initiated an Adopt A Highway program to solicit public involvement in controlling litter along selected sections of state highways.
+In 1987 the Arkansas Department of Transportation (ArDOT) initiated an Adopt A Highway program to solicit public involvement in controlling litter along selected sections of state highways.
 At least four times each year, volunteers participating in the program will pick up litter along designated stretches of state highways.
 Through the years the program has increased public awareness of what it takes to maintain the highway right-of-way while providing an opportunity for volunteers to become personally involved in keeping Arkansas beautiful.

 Who can adopt an Arkansas highway?

 Individuals, businesses and organizations can adopt a section (or sections) of state highway.
-Upon successful completion of the program, participants will receive recognition from AHTD for their efforts on the anniversary date of joining the program.
-AHTD reserves the right to deny adoption or renewal requests of any individual, business or organization based on any one of the following criteria:
+Upon successful completion of the program, participants will receive recognition from ArDOT for their efforts on the anniversary date of joining the program.
+ArDOT reserves the right to deny adoption or renewal requests of any individual, business or organization based on any one of the following criteria:

-- Safety of the volunteer participants, passing motorists and AHTD employees.
+- Safety of the volunteer participants, passing motorists and ArDOT employees.

 - Effectiveness of litter control by volunteer participants.

-- Harm to the public image of the Adopt A Highway program and/or AHTD.
+- Harm to the public image of the Adopt A Highway program and/or ArDOT.